Code-Institute-Submissions/MS1-MiracleFromSoul/README.md

 - all links on this website were thoroughly tested,

-- all tags in navbar lead to correct section of the website
+- all tags in navbar lead to the correct section of the website

-- all links open in new window (social media links & credits link in footer),
+- all links open in a new window (social media links & credits link in footer),

 Contact Form:

-- Contact form was tested by trying to input incorrect data (i.e. letters in numbers field) or no data at all and displays error before the submit can be done.
+- Contact form was tested by trying to input the incorrect data (i.e. letters in numbers field) or no data at all and displays error before the submit can be done.

 - When valid data is input, form sends data as intended.
 Code Institute formdump was used in this project.